-I’m going to explain why many businesses are adopting private cloud hosting, what it entails and how it can help you work smarter.
+I’m going to explain why many businesses are adopting private cloud data storage, what it entails and how it can help you work smarter.

 What is private cloud storage?

-Private cloud storage is also known as internal cloud storage.
+Private cloud storage is also known as internal cloud storage for some.

 It enables users to store and access all their business files at one central point, regardless of which device they’re using.

 The fundamental difference between public cloud storage and private hosting is that the latter offers higher security because it’s not accessible to a wide audience but only by specific people who have user credentials.

 Private cloud data storage is a rapidly growing service that offers businesses, and in some cases, consumers, access to online data storage capacities.